Connecticut Sports Injuries Attorneys

 If you or a loved one has been injured by a negligent individual while playing sports, the victim may be entitled to compensation for medical expenses, lost wages, pain and suffering, and more.

-Get in contact with one of our attorneys by filling out the ‘FREE CASE REVIEW’ form to your right and receive a no-cost, no-obligation case consultation.
+Get in contact with one of our attorneys by filling out the “Free Case Evaluation” form and receive a no-cost, no-obligation case consultation.

 Sports are most often classified as contact or collision, limited contact, and non-contact.
 Football is usually deemed a contact sport while basketball is considered a limited contact sport.
 Some people may believe non-contact sports are safe however swimmers, gymnasts, and body-builders may all suffer from sports injuries.